Understanding the Importance of Claw Care in Felines

 First up, make sure Mittens is relaxed.
 Choose a chill time when your furball has just finished playing or is in a cuddle mood.
 A purring cat is a cooperative cat.
 You might even want to start with a gentle paw massage to get those pawsies prepped and ready.

-Next, it’s all about the grip.
-Hold your kitty’s paw firmly but gently – consider of it as a cat handshake.
+Next, it is all about the grip.
+Hold your kitty’s paw firmly but gently – think of it as a cat handshake.
 Press the pad softly to extend the claw.
 Do it one at a time, ok?
 We’re not making a fist here, just going for an individual claw presentation.

 Here’s where the sharp part comes in.
 With your trusty clippers in hand, snip just the tip of the nail – that’s the translucent part.
 Stay away from the pinkish area called the ‘quick,’ where all the ouchy nerves and blood vessels hang out.
 Accidentally clipping the quick is like stubbing your toe in the dark, and we want to avoid that at all costs.